Genomics-HSE/DAIseg/README.md

 # DAIseg
 DAIseg method is created to detect ancient introgressed segments using unadmixed outgroup population and several reference archaic genomes.

 The full description of the used files is in __File.description.md__ Run DAIseg if you have the files obs.samples.txt, region.bed, par.file.txt, arch.covering.chr22.txt, allels.ref.and.obs.chr22.txt.
+The premaded par.file.txt is in main directory which is corresponds to the scenario of Neanderthal introgression into the Europeans.

 There are two options without EM-algorithm and with EM algorithm.

 # Run DAI.seg without EM algorithm